eigengenesis/chess/README.md

-# VOID: Chess Benchmark
+# Void: Sequence Modeling Architecture
+The foundational architecture: gravitational shifts, tensor contractions, and latent recurrence for continuous-domain sequence modeling.
 VOID is a spatial world-model architecture.
 Chess is one benchmark variation of it: a compact testbed for latent spatial reasoning, action prediction, and active-inference-style policy learning.

 This chess instantiation operates directly on board tensors and moves, not text notation or rendered pixels.
-In current pre-RL benchmarks, it plays above 1650 Elo; the next stage is reinforcement learning.
+In current pre-RL benchmarks, The model shows high variance in capabilities demonstrating something fascinating where it wins a small percentage of games against high elo like stockfish 2500 as well.
+This suggests that it does not act like a generic chess engine.
+RL is the probable solution for this, the estimated elo is around 1600; the next stage is reinforcement learning.

 Play the hosted demo: [chess.eigenesis.org](https://chess.eigenesis.org)